 8. I don’t like the travel regulations for the TAR and plan to sneak in illegally.
 Do you think I will be caught?

 Your chances of making it to Lhasa illegally without being caught are very, very slim.
-I have heard only a handful of confirmed reports of foreigners making it to Lhasa without any problems.
+I have heard only a handful of confirmed reports of foreigners making it to Lhasa without any problems over the past 7 years.
 Without showing your valid Tibet Travel Permit, you will not be allowed to board a flight or train to Lhasa.
 Sneaking in overland from places like Dege, Batang, Shangri La or Nangchen will be extremely difficult as well.
 First, there is normally a lot of police along these towns specifically looking for foreigners trying to enter the TAR illegally.
 Second, in order to go from the above towns to Lhasa, you will have to pass through Chamdo prefecture in the far eastern region of the TAR.
-Chamdo prefecture has been completely off-limits to foreign travelers since March 2010.
-Police will see you, detain you (some people have reported to me being detained for up to 3 days), fined and then sent back to Chengdu.
+Chamdo prefecture has been completely off-limits to foreign travelers since March 2009.
+Police will see you, detain you (some people have reported to me being detained for up to 5 days), fined and then sent back to Chengdu.

 If you do happen to miraculously make it to Lhasa (which is HIGHLY unlikely), you will have problems finding a hotel that will take you without having a valid travel permit.
 A lot of passport holders of other east Asian countries think they have an advantage over other travelers because they look Chinese.
 However, I have seen several Japanese, Korean and Chinese-Americans sitting at the police station in Lhasa in past years because they entered the TAR illegally.

 There are numerous checkpoints throughout the TAR.
 At many of the checkpoints, everyone will have to register, even Chinese travelers.
 Your chances of succeeding by sneaking in to the TAR are so very, very slim.
 I do not recommend doing it.